 Notify Me Regarding the Next

-This trip is rated as a 4 because it combines hiking in mountain terrain with a pack that will weigh 15 - 20 pounds (you will be carrying your clothes for the trip and approximately 5 pounds of group food, but no camping gear) for possibly up to 8 hours on 2 days.
+This trip is rated as a 5 because it combines hiking in mountain terrain with a pack that will weigh 15 - 20 pounds (you will be carrying your clothes for the trip and approximately 5 pounds of group food, but no camping gear) for possibly up to 8 hours on 2 days.
 It requires being in very good physical condition.
 Please do not be misled by the apparently low mileage - our experience is that many women find the hiking more challenging than they expected.
-While no paddling experience is required, previous hiking experience is strongly recommended.
+While no paddling experience is required, previous hiking experience is required.
 Prior to beginning the trip, participants should be engaged in aerobic conditioning for at least 40-50 minutes 4-5 times a week.
-Additional endurance exercise (e.g. going for a 2 hour hike once a week) and/or strength training is usually required.
-Rating: 1 2 3 5.
+Additional endurance exercise (e.g., going for a 2-hour hike once a week) and/or strength training is usually required.
+Please note: Training is especially important for this trip as it is in the remote wilderness and has limited evacuation options.
+Once you're in, you're in.
+This trip also will have uneven surfaces like talus, scree, and loose rock.
+Most participants should be familiar or comfortable with this type of terrain.
+If you have any questions about your physical condition, please contact the office.
+Rating: 1 2 3 4

 After a day of canoeing on a pristine lake, we spend the rest of the week hiking into a remote mountain wilderness area; we will not see any other people and there is no cellphone reception.
 While most of the hiking is on established trails, there is some off-trail hiking and crossing boulder fields.
 There is also the opportunity to swim (or at least dip) in mountain lakes.